immersive-web/navigation/README.md

 The goal of this repository is to discuss and design a simple API for UAs to grant immersive sessions without an explicit user activation in specific scenarios.

+## Non Goals

+Define how a Virtual Reality or Augmented Reality browser would work [in alignment with the WebXR spec](https://github.com/immersive-web/webxr/blob/master/explainer.md#non-goals)

 ## User Scenarios

 1. Immersive navigation, allowing UAs to implement seamless transitions between interlinked VR and AR content.
 Use cases include: